 - f.
-If thrust surfaces of crankshaft are worn or grooved excessively, they must be reground and polished.
+If thrust surfaces of crankshaft are worn or grooved excessively, they must be reground and pdished.
 Care must be taken to maintain specified radius between each thrust surface and bearing journal.
 An oversize thrust washer set is available. - g.
 Stone edge of all oil holes in journal surfaces smooth to provide a radius of approximately 0.060 inch (1.50 mm). - h.
 After grinding has been completed, inspect crankshaft by fluorescent magnetic particle method, or other similar method to determine if cracks have originated due to grinding operation. - i.
 Demagnetize crankshaft.

-Cleaning solvent Is flammable and toxic to eyes, skin, and respiratory tract Skin/eye protection required.
+Cleaning solvent is flammable and toxic to eyes, skin, and respiratory tract.
+Skin/eye protection required.
 Avoid repeated/prolonged contact.
-Good general ventilation Is normally adequate.
+Good general ventilation is normally adequate.

-Compressed air used for cleaning can create airborne particles that may enter the eyes Pressure will not exceed 30 psig (207 kPa).
+Compressed air used for cleaning can create airborne particles that may enter the eyes.
+Pressure will not exceed 30 psig (207 kPa).
 Eye protection required.

 j.
-Thoroughly dean crankshaft and oil passages with dry cleaning solvent (P-680).
+Thoroughly clean crankshaft and oil passages with solvent.
 Dry with compressed air.

 a.
-Install gear (11, FIGURE 3-118) on crankshaft as follows:
+Install gear (11, FIGURE 3-137) on crankshaft as follows:

-Oil fumes or oil can Ignite above 380°F (193°C).
+Oil fumes or oil can ignite above 380° F (193°C).
 Use a thermometer and do not exceed 360°F (182°C).
-Do not allow a flame or heating element to be In direct contact with oil.
-Heat oil In a well ventilated area.
+Do not allow a flame or heating element to be in direct contact with oil.
+Heat oil in a well ventilated area.
 Plan a safe handling procedure to avoid burns.
 Wear protective clothing, gloves, apron, etc.